Table of Contents

 list, we use enrichment curves from fgsea.

-highlighting where gene set members are concentrated.
+members of each gene set are concentrated.

 plotGSEAenrichment(GSEA_results=GSEAresults,